wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 #### MPACT set up in SerialEM 4.1

 - 5.1.
-Select *Montage frame images* in the *Properties of File to Open* window.
+Select *Montage images* in the *Properties of File to Open* window.

 ![Setup_SerialEM4.1_V2.PNG](images/Setup_SerialEM4.1_V2.PNG)